Coaching Strategies

 Coaching with Ethics and Integrity

-This core competency requires coaches to align with ICF's ethical standards, which guide them to act with integrity, respect, and professionalism.
-Coaches must establish clear boundaries, maintain confidentiality, and always act in the best interests of the client.
+This core competency requires coaches to align with ICF’s ethical standards, which guide them to act with integrity, respect, and professionalism.
+Coaches must establish clear boundaries and agreements, maintain confidentiality, and always act in the best interests of the client.

 Challenges Coaches Face in Embodying a Coaching Mindset